ChicoState/TownHall/VRPS.md

 As a user, I want to be able to practice my speeches in different settings from the classroom to a banquet hall.

 As a user, I want to be able to listen to the speech I have practiced so I can see what I need to work on.

+As a student taking a communication class, I want to practice my public speaking skill because I want a good grade.

+As an inventor, I want to have better public speaking skills because I want to be able to present my idea successfuly.